 In their study, the researchers recruited nearly 60 middle-aged working Americans to wear a step-tracking device for four weeks, and monitored the group’s sleep levels through self-completed daily questionnaires.
 They found that most participants were taking around 3,000 steps each day — which proved to be enough activity for a quality night’s sleep.

-Not surprisingly, the researchers did find that those who exceeded the average number of steps in their daily activities experienced even better sleep, so on the days where you have time to fit in a morning run or head to a fitness class after work, know that doing so can make a significant difference.
+Not surprisingly, the researchers did find that those who exceeded the average number of steps in their daily activities experienced even better sleep, so on the days where you have time to fit in a morning run before work, know that doing so can make a significant difference.
 With that said, it’s encouraging to know that simply walking the dog for a few extra minutes — or fitting in an extra lap around the block during your lunch break — can benefit your sleep, allowing you to feel more focused, productive, and energized throughout the day.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.